 4. Little Construction Wastes

-The brick and mortar construction industry contribute to a significant amount of exploration of natural resources.
+The brick and mortar construction industry contributes to a significant amount of exploration of natural resources.
 Unfortunately, most of these materials end up in landfills after every replacement due to cheap and quick solutions.
 Heavy-duty equipment used in Construction consumes a lot of energy and produces high amounts of carbon emissions to the atmosphere.

 Moreover, many construction wastes also find themselves in the underground water, causing pollution.
-The story is very different with tiny houses.
+The story is very different from tiny houses.
 The use of few materials reduces exploration and waste to the environment.
 Therefore, tiny houses play a significant role in overcoming climate change and providing a way for sustainability in architecture.

 5. Conserves Biodiversity